Many Malaysians are descending into the darkest place in the mind where not many can get out from.

 When talking about mental illness, some Malays have special terms for it.
 They either call it “gila” (crazy/ insane) or “sakit jiwa” (spiritually disturbed).

-Rubbing salt in the wound, some of them also accuse those suffering mental illness, especially depression and anxiety, as lacking iman (faith and belief in God).
+Rubbing salt into the wound, some of them also accuse those suffering mental illness, especially depression and anxiety, as lacking iman (faith and belief in God).

 One thing many tend to forget is if having broken leg requires one to go seek medical treatment at the hospital, then mental illness also demands the same method, only mentally instead of physically.

-The stigma surrounding mental health issues is strong, especially among older generations who find talking about it openly as a taboo.
+The stigma surrounding mental health issues is large, especially among older generations who find talking about it openly as taboo.

-However, there are also some people who believe that mental illness can only be treated by bomoh (shamans) or religious practitioners instead of medical professionals because to them, mental illness comes from spirit possession or God punishment.
+However, there are also some people who believe that mental illness can only be treated by bomoh (shamans) or religious practitioners instead of medical professionals because to them, mental illness comes from spirit possession or a form of God’s punishment.

-Other than encouraging ways for people to seek help for their mental illness, eradicating false perceptions on it is the next big step.
+Other than encouraging ways for people to seek help for their mental illness, eradicating false perceptions of it is the next big step.

 “Happiness can be found even in the darkest of times, if one only remembers to turn on the light.” – Albus Dumbledore, Harry Potter and the Prisoner of Azkaban